 This course will examine the enforcement of the federal securities laws from the perspective of the SEC, while also discussing issues faced by the defense bar who practice before the Commission.
-The class will use the semester to explore the various stages of an investigation by the SEC's Division of Enforcement through the study of SEC materials, law review articles, recent cases, statutes, rules, and other commentary.
-It will begin with the SEC's sources of authority and considerations for opening an investigation, and then use recent high-profile litigation such as Enron, WorldCom, and the prosecution of Martha Stewart as case studies to examine the various types of matters currently being brought by the SEC.
-The class will discuss the resources and technology the SEC uses to catch individuals trading on inside information or using the Internet as a vehicle to commit securities fraud.
-It will also consider available remedies, wells submissions, and settlements.
-The seminar will conclude with a testimony workshop.
+We will use the semester to explore the various stages of an investigation by the SECs Division of Enforcement through the study of SEC materials, law review articles, recent cases, statutes, rules, and other commentary.
+We will begin with the SECs sources of authority and considerations for opening an investigation, and then use recent high profile litigation such as Enron, WorldCom, HealthSouth (Richard Scrushy), the prosecution of Martha Stewart, and the options backdating scandals as case studies of recent SEC investigations.
+We will discuss the resources and technology the SEC uses to catch individuals trading on inside information and those using the Internet as a vehicle to commit securities fraud.
+We will also consider available remedies, wells submissions, settlement strategies, and penalties.
+The seminar will conclude with a testimony workshop, where students can sharpen their questioning skills and practice defending a witness suspected of trading on inside information.